omry/omegaconf/README.md

 # OmegaConf

-OmegaConf is a YAML based hierarchical configuration system, with support for merging configurations from multiple sources (files, CLI argument, environment variables) providing a consistent API regardless of how the configuration was created.
+OmegaConf is a YAML based hierarchical configuration system, with support for merging configurations from multiple sources (multiple config files, CLI argument) providing a consistent API regardless of how the configuration was created.

 [Read the docs](https://omegaconf.readthedocs.io/en/latest/?badge=latest).